Last updated: 05/07/2021

 - Noncompliance with sanitary measures can result in a fine ranging between 1,000 TND and 5,000 TND (approximately 366 to 1,800 U.S. Dollars).
 Fines can be doubled for repeat offenders.

 - The U.S. Embassy in Tunis is providing routine services for American Citizens by email appointment only.
-Please email TunisACS@state.gov for appointment scheduling.
+Please email TunisACSAppointments@state.gov to schedule a passport, CRBA, or notarial appointment.

-- Embassy of Tunisia to the United States Facebook Page
+- Embassy of the Republic of Tunisia, Washington, D.C.
+Facebook Page

 - Tunisian Ministry of Health Facebook Page

-- state.gov Tunisia Country Information and Travel Advisory page
+- Department of State Tunisia Country Information and Travel Advisory Page